Updated 14th April 2022

 • peppers

-While getting your vegetable hit from a refreshing carrot or tomato juice might seem appealing, it’s worth being aware that whole vegetables have a lot more fiber and fill you up for longer.
+While getting your vegetable hit from carrot or tomato juice might seem appealing, it’s worth noting that whole vegetables have a lot more fiber than juice, and they'll fill you up for longer.

 2. Fruits